322 pointsby freetonik8 months ago53 comments

 Maybe in the US where they are protected from Chinese competition.
 Tesla's fall in Europe has been precipitous, falling by more than 50% YoY.
 BYD sales overtook Tesla for the first time ever in the last quarter in Western Europe.

-• oblio9 days ago
+• oblio8 months ago

 Don't bet against Google.
 Their cloud is growing despite coming from 4th or 5th place, now it's on 3rd place and growing faster than AWS and if I recall correctly, faster than even Azure.